jsteenkamp/orbital-site/pages/quote/quotes-wisdom-learning.md

 Any tool should be useful in the expected way, but a truly great tool lends itself to uses you never expected.

-Change the cost, change the behavior.
+Change the cost.
+Change the behavior.

 Constraints are changes in the probability of particular actions, an incentive landscape.